mbaumgarten76-gif/Altered-TCG-Card-Database-1/README.md

 └── ...
 ```

+- **CARDS/** → Contains all individual card files, grouped by language, then by set code, then by faction code.
 - **SETS/** → Contains all card data grouped by set code, each set has its own folder, and inside, one file per language.
 - **META/** → Contains only metadata (types, sets, factions, rarities, etc.).
 - **HISTORY/** → Contains versioned history of card changes (English only, per set).